-Most of these foods sadly go to feed animals, folk not knowing that the vital nature of the anti oxidant properties are for us too.
-Less cancer and pain of arthritis if you keep up a steady, daily amount of these nutrients in your diet.
+Most of these foods sadly go to feed animals, folk not knowing that the vital nature of the anti-oxidant properties are for us too.
+There will be less malignant disease and the pain of arthritis if you keep up a steady, daily amount of these nutrients in your diet.

 Together they are known as phytosterols and phytoestrogens.

 Both lignans and isoflavonoids are vital in the diet.
 If you are not eating them, you can be sure you'll have to be on statin drugs all your life to lower cholesterol.
-They are an important part of those foods that lower cholesterol naturally.
-Add to that their anti inflammatory effect and you'll realise the importance of these substances in anyone suffering from chronic pain.
+They are a significant part of those foods that reduce blood fats naturally.

 Skip the next three paragraphs if you have no chemistry background.